alex/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+* If the hostname is not found within list, then the brawser proceeds to submit DNS request or DNS lookup

 DNS lookup
 ----------